sailboy1025/viper_linux/ReadME.md

 #  Simple Terminal Tool for Viper

-This repository provides a simple terminal interface for Viper, utilizing USB communication on Linux OS.
+This repository provides a simple terminal interface for Viper, utilizing USB communication on **Linux OS**.

 It includes the necessary components to compile and link the system for usage.

 ## Additional Info